osmandapp/web/main/docs/user/navigation/routing/car-based-routing.md

 The routing mechanism for ground vehicles differs only in a few settings.
 Common parameters are described in the [Car](#route-parameters---car) section of this article.
 [Truck](#route-parameters---truck) and [Motorcycle](#route-parameters---motorcycle) have their particularities.
 :::

-Routing can be configured according to your needs in the [Route parameters section](../../navigation/navigation-settings.md#navigation-type--route-parameters) of the Navigation settings of the corresponding profile (Driving, Truck, Motorcycle):
+Routing can be configured according to your needs in the [Route parameters section](../../navigation/navigation-settings.md#navigation-type--route-parameters) of the Navigation settings of the corresponding profile (*Driving, Truck, Motorcycle*).
-## Common parameters - Car
+## Route parameters - Car

 Car routing is designed to help drivers find the most efficient and direct routes to their destinations.
 It takes into account common driving restrictions (one-way streets, ban on turns, pedestrian zones) and also helps avoid roads that are not suitable for cars, such as narrow roads or roads with weight limitations.